The Ratios conjecture for real Dirichlet characters and multiple Dirichlet series: The triple Dirichlet series for all characters

 \subsection{Bounding $A(s,w,z)$ in vertical strips}

-We now give bounds for $|A(s,w,z)|$ in vertical strips, which are necessary to bound the error term coming from the shifted integral.
-Our goal is to get a bound of the form $|wz|^{\epsilon}|s|^K$ for any constant $K$, so we can be a little wasteful in the exponent of $s$.
+We now give bounds for $\lvert A(s,w,z)\rvert $ in vertical strips, which are necessary to bound the error term coming from the shifted integral.
+To get the desired result, we need a bound of the form $\lvert wz\rvert ^{\epsilon}\lvert s\rvert ^K$ for some constant $K$, so we can be a little wasteful in the exponent of $s$.